Transgender rights in New Zealand: The right to healthcare, and protection from discrimination on basis of health

 The average cost of genital reconstruction surgery in New Zealand is $53,400 for male-to-female surgeries and $218,900 for female-to-male surgeries.
 Furthermore, there is only one genital reconstruction surgeon in New Zealand.
 The Ministry of Health provides for around 14 publicly funded genital reconstruction surgeries every year; 10 surgeries were performed in 2021 and nine surgeries in 2022.
 As of February 2023, there is a waiting list of 410 people for publicly funded surgery, meaning the wait could be substantial.
 Transgender people are forced to wait or pay for private surgery.

 The barriers to health access which affect transgender people have been shown to be higher for children and teenagers, because many of the specialists cater only to adults.

 In April 2024, the Ministry refused to confirm or deny whether it would follow the British Government's move to restrict the use of puberty blockers following the Cass Review.

 In November 2024, the Ministry of Health under New Zealand First and the ACT Party released an evidence brief on puberty blockers.
 The brief found there to be a lack of evidence for both the efficacy and harms of puberty blockers and recommended "a more precautionary approach".
 However, it also found that "the evidence published to date, while of low quality, all indicates the use of pubertal blockers is safe".
 The country did not ban puberty blockers and a doctor who provides the treatments in New Zealand said it "would not change the way in which he practiced".

 On November 19, 2025, the Ministry of Health under New Zealand First and the ACT Party and led by Simeon Brown, announced a ban on puberty blockers for minors with gender dysphoria set to take effect on December 19, 2025.
 Minors with gender dysphoria already on puberty blockers will be able to continue them and the drug will also remain available for other uses like early onset puberty.
 Brown cited the Cass Review in his decision and said the ban will remain in place until the completion of the United Kingdom's clinical trial on puberty blockers.
 The ban was strongly condemned by the Royal Australian and New Zealand College of Psychiatrists (RANZCP), the Professional Association for Transgender Health Aotearoa (PATHA) and multiple other doctors in New Zealand.
 The ban was welcomed by right-wing political parties in New Zealand including the ruling New Zealand First and ACT party coalition, and was condemned by the opposition centre-left Labour Party as well as members of the Green Party.
+On 1 December 2025, PATHA filed a court challenge to seek an injunction to stop the incoming ban on new puberty blocker prescriptions, which is expected to come into force on 19 December.
+On 17 December, Wellington High Court Justice Michele Wilkinson-Smith upheld PATHA's bid to delay the new puberty block prescriptions, pending a judicial review.